Farru19/mini-lib-dhc/README.md

 - **SAPUI5** UI built in TypeScript, compiled to JavaScript.
 - **index.html** loads SAPUI5 from CDN and bootstraps the app.
-- **Library.view.ts** creates a SAPUI5 table showing books with columns for Title, Author, Created On, Created By, and Edit button.
+- **Library.view.ts** creates a SAPUI5 table showing books with columns for Title, Author, Created On, Created By, and Edit/Delete buttons.
 - **Library.controller.ts** fetches book data from the backend.
 - **TypeScript types** for SAPUI5 and jQuery are included for type safety.
-- **Development server** (`http-server`) serves the frontend for local development.
+- **Development server** (`http-server` or `npm start`) serves the frontend for local development.
+- **No status column**: The UI does not display or manage any reading status.

 ---